ctnava/rxtechnotes/ethics_compliance.md

 # Ethics & Legal Compliance

-*Technicians* are individuals who are given a basic level of training designed to help them with important specific tasks.
-Pharmacists rely on *pharmacy technicians* as support staff to assist with essential tasks that do not require the pharmacist's skill or expertise.

 ## Ethics

 Ethics is a branch of philosophy that helps decide what should be done in a principled sense besides what must be done to comply with laws.
 In the medical industry, universities, colleges, hospitals, and other organizations form Ethical Review Boards (ERBs) (or Institutional Review Boards (IRBs)) to provide ethical guidance and ensure legal & ethical standards are followed.
 ERBs in hospitals can provide consultation for difficult ethical cases when they arise.
 Corporate compliance officers are responsible to investigate legal or ethical concerns identified in a business.